topher-au/WoWmapper/README.md

+# WoWmapper
+**NOTE:** WoWmapper has been discontinued, and is no longer necessary for any official versions of the game.
+The game now delivers all the features of WoWmapper and more, natively.
+Do NOT use with ConsolePort on official servers, it will detriment your experience significantly.

 ## What is WoWmapper

 WoWmapper is part of a project aimed at bringing true controller functionality to World of Warcraft.